 It is vital that schools create a culture of safe recruitment and, as part of that we adopt recruitment procedures that help deter, reject or identify people who might abuse children.
-Please refer to our Safer Recruitment Policy and Keeping Children Safe in Education, Sept 2021.
+Please refer to our Safer Recruitment Policy, Employment of Ex-Offenders Policy and Keeping Children Safe in Education, Sept 2023.